SMPP Messaging Integration

 - Maximum allowed TRX sessions

-The maximum TRX sessions parameter defines the number of concurrent connections allowed.
-Exceeding this limit may result in rejected bind attempts.
+Maximum allowed TRX sessions is the number of concurrent connections you can establish.
+Exceeding this limit can cause bind attempts to be rejected.